Photo from Unsplash

 December 10

-The special thing in this company that so moved Christ was that the people were as sheep not having a shepherd.
-Many men seem prosperous in our eyes, and yet when Christ looks upon them He is moved with compassion because they know not God.
+What especially moved Jesus was seeing the people like sheep without a shepherd.
+Many people seem prosperous to our eyes, but when Christ looks at them, He is filled with compassion because they don’t know God.

 Mornings With God - December 10